VietnameseCoffee/copters/README.md

-# Music Cove
+# J-Studio

 ## Background Overview

-Music Cove is a small scale tool for creating music with a synthesizer board to with a multitude of sounds along with a single record player to dj.
+J-Studio is a small scale tool for creating music with a synthesizer board to with a multitude of sounds along with a single record player to dj.
 This allows the artist to create his own original beats or even remix on existing songs by scractching and adding their own beat to it.
 In addition each synth hit generates a colorful animation to match with your creation.